rollerz/smoothiewiz/README.md

 It is written in Python with a jinja2 templating framework (per course specification).
 It is compiled with Google App Engine and uses ndb.Models to store information to the GAE datastore.

-I may update this project to implement more features, redesign the (ugly) UI, and work on it's code efficiency.
+I may update this project to implement more features, redesign the (ugly) UI, and work on code efficiency.

 Currently, I want to implement JSON to initialize the default ingredients, but I'm still learning everything so we shall see.